PatwinchIR/RandomForest-On-MapReduce/README.md

 #TODO
-1. Extend and modify this class to support MapReduce.
+1. Extend and modify this class to support MapReduce(Hadoop).